Azure-Samples/azure-functions-flex-consumption-samples/E2E/DURABLE-FUNC-ORDER-PROCESSING/README.md

 Durable Functions helps you easily orchestrate stateful logic with *imperative* code, making it an execellent solution for workflow scenarios, as well as stateful patterns like fan-out/fan-in and workloads that require long-running operations or need to wait arbitrarily long for external events.

 This sample shows how to implement an order processing workflow with Durable Functions in C# (running in the isolated model) and can easily be deployed to a function app in Azure.
+Durable Functions needs a ["storage backend provider"](https://learn.microsoft.com/azure/azure-functions/durable/durable-functions-storage-providers) to persiste application states.
+This sample uses the default backend, which is Azure Storage.

 > [!IMPORTANT]
 > This sample creates several resources.
 Make sure to delete the resource group after testing to minimize charges!